 You also might want to install a grounded lightning rod, particularly with metal sheds, suggests Goble.

-“It’s very, very important not to forget this.
-We don’t electrocute anyone or create a fire hazard,”.
-He warns.
+“It’s very, very important not to forget this, so we don’t electrocute anyone or create a fire hazard,” he warns.

-Minimum height inside the shed at its lowest point (the back) should be at least eight feet.
-Should be at least 10 feet high at the highest point (the front).
+Minimum height inside the shed at its lowest point (the back) should be at least eight feet, and should be at least 10 feet high at the highest point (the front).
 This extra height provides a little head room in the event that one of the horses rears up.

 Others, such as Goble, think partitions are a bad idea.
-“That defeats the purpose of the run-in shed,”.
-He says, “if you start dividing it up into stalls and partitions.
-Anyway, the dominant horse will gulp down all his feed and jump over to the next partition and kick that horse out.
-They go that way down the line.
+“That defeats the purpose of the run-in shed,” he says, “if you start dividing it up into stalls and partitions.
+Anyway, the dominant horse will gulp down all his feed and jump over to the next partition and kick that horse out, and they go that way down the line.
 To me, partitions just give an additional opportunity for injury.”.

-(If you've an excessively dominant horse which prevents other horses from using or feeding in the shelter, consider building a second run-in shed.).
+(If you have an excessively dominant horse which prevents other horses from using or feeding in the shelter, consider building a second run-in shed.).